chapb/GitHub-pages-mailto/README.md

 Using this scheme, you can share a mailto: link where it is normally only be possible to share a URL, such as a QR code.

+## Example

+[Click Here](http://chapmanb.com/GitHub-pages-mailto/) to open the example website, which should open an email to "someone@example.com", with the subject "Example Subject Line", and the body "Example Body Contents".

 ## How To

 1. Click "Use this template" above to create a new repo.